Barry Bannan: Playing style

 Bannan is primarily a central midfielder but also can play as a winger.
 He is particularly useful with his left foot.

 Aston Villa manager Gérard Houllier likened Bannan to Barcelona midfielders Xavi and Andrés Iniesta, saying "He is an intelligent player, he can read the game well and adapt well.
 I don't think Xavi and Iniesta, who are outstanding players, are of huge size.
 They are intelligent, they have the skill, they have the desire – young Barry has all of that."
 Ian Holloway, who Bannan played under during his time at Blackpool, described him as "a beautiful footballer, absolutely lovely to watch".

 Bannan's height and playing style have also led to Scotland teammate Darren Fletcher comparing him to the likes of Xavi, Iniesta and Paul Scholes.
 The former Manchester United midfielder stated that Bannan "is in the mould of the best midfielders in the world", and said "I'm talking about Xavi, Iniesta and Paul Scholes".

 In December 2010, Houllier was again full of praise for him.
 He said "Xavi, Iniesta, Messi, Pedro.
 You can watch and wonder if they are playing in the youth team sometimes.
 They have fast technique and young Barry has all of that."
 Houllier then defended Bannan's size, and insisted it won't hold him back.
 Houllier said "The Premier League has got more physical but it is not about a matter of size.
 Obviously you need size in some positions but it's also a matter of commitment and physical commitment.
 Barry is competitive."

 Bannan, however, claimed that former Aston Villa boss Martin O'Neill had doubts over his ability due to his size.

 Personal life

 Bannan was born in Airdrie, North Lanarkshire, to James and Kathleen Bannan, who now live in Coatbridge.
+Bannan's grandfather, Tommy, was also a professional footballer, who scored over 100 times for Wrexham during the 1950s.

 By the time he had reached the age of seven, Bannan had undergone four operations.
 The first was for a hernia; two more followed for a blocked tube into his kidney; and the fourth was for the removal of his appendix.

 Bannan supports his former team, Celtic and his boyhood hero is midfielder Stiliyan Petrov, with whom he played at Aston Villa.